manepullavamsi/All-reference-links/README.md

 3. [Raja Manger repos-old](https://github.com/rajadilipkolli)
 4. FlatMap Defination: FlatMap Explanination: The Values from Stream returned by the mapper are drained from the stream and are passed to the output stream the clumps of values returned by each call to the mapper function are not distinguished at all in the output stream thus the output is said to have been flattend
 5. AppMap  -> this will help for APp flow
-6. Best reference for paging concept with springboot : https://reflectoring.io/spring-boot-paging/#paging-vs-pagination
+6. Best reference for paging concept with springboot : https://reflectoring.io/spring-boot-paging/#paging-vs-paginationm

+7. Best reference to handle concurrency issues while updating databases :(reference)[https://medium.com/@bubu.tripathy/managing-concurrent-database-updates-eaf2fe161c48]